cloudControl/documentation/Guides/NodeJS/Express.md

 # Deploying an Express Application

-This example demonstrates how to build a simple Express app on [cloudControl].
+This example demonstrates how to build a simple Express app on [dotCloud].
 The app uses [Express], which is a [Node.js] web framework, and MongoDB as the backend database.